Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

-Moreover, shear-induced structuration only occurs within a given range of shear rates.
-On the one hand, for very low shear, wall slip may become predominant and generally prevents the system from being sheared in the bulk (see also Sect.~\ref{wallslip}) so that it remains in a homogeneous solidlike state.
+Moreover, shear-induced structuration only occurs within a certain range of shear rates.
+On the one hand, for very low shear, wall slip becomes predominant and generally prevents the system from being sheared in the bulk so that it remains in a homogeneous solid-like state.
 On the other hand, structuration does not occur above some critical shear rate, most probably due to the predominance of viscous forces and particle resuspension by shear.
-Coming up with a theory that would provide a complete physical mechanism for the present shear-induced pattern formation and that could predict both their characteristics and the shear rate limits where they appear is an important future challenge.
-Indeed, this striking effect of confinement not only affects the interpretation of rheological measurements but may also be of prime importance in applications involving confined flows of attractive particulate systems.
-Finally, one may also wonder whether the strong cooperative effects observed here in attractive, thixotropic yield stress materials are related in any way to those mentioned in the previous paragraph for simple yield stress fluids.
+Coming up with a theory to provide a complete physical mechanism for the present shear-induced pattern formation and to predict both their characteristics and the shear rate limits where they appear is an important future challenge.
+Indeed, the striking effect of confinement not only affects the interpretation of rheological measurements but may also be of prime importance in applications involving confined flows of attractive particle systems.
+Finally, it is still unclear whether the structural instability that leads to pattern formation in attractive, thixotropic yield stress materials is related in any way to the mechanical noise which triggers flow cooperativity in simple yield stress fluids.